It’s not easy to generate meaningful responses from cold emails. More often than not, they go unnoticed in your prospects’ crowded inboxes.

 It helps prospects understand your message as quickly as possible, and won’t get cut off on mobile.

-Here are the other best practices to keep in mind with your cold email subject lines:
+Other best practices to keep in mind with your cold email subject lines are:

 → Personalize your subject lines by using text variables like {{painPoint}} or {{Objective}}, or by referencing a detail specific to the prospect.